-Recent forecasts are that inflation will rise to above 11% in 2022.
+Recent forecasts are that inflation will rise to above 11% in 2022 and recent commentary indicates that it could reach as high as 15% by the start of 2023.
 This is an average figure for all households - for low income households who spend much more of their income on energy and food costs, the inflationary impact will be higher.
-The energy price cap is predicted to rise to £3,244 per year in October 2022, and food costs are set to rise by upwards of 15% in 2022, the highest level in 20 years.
-Fuel costs are also at record levels with a record monthly price rise in July 2022.
+The energy price cap is predicted to rise to £3,244 per year in October 2022 and then to rise again to £3,729 a year from April 2023.
+Food costs are set to rise by upwards of 15% in 2022, the highest level in 20 years, and fuel costs were also at record levels in July 2022.

-Staff in government and non-government agencies with lower relative incomes are also being now affected by cost of living impacts, and there is increasing evidence that a broader group of households and lower income workers are starting to access food banks and other support services, and are falling into debt and rent or mortgage arrears.
+Staff in government and non-government agencies with lower relative incomes are also now being affected by cost of living impacts, and there is increasing evidence that a broader group of households and lower income workers are starting to access food banks and other support services, and are falling into debt and rent or mortgage arrears.
 The housing affordability crisis, with sub-standard and expensive private rental, and the lack of social and affordable housing options, are compounding factors for many people struggling with price and inflation impacts.